thecodingmachine/safe/README.md

 ## Automated refactoring

-You have a large legacy codebase and want to use "Safe-PHP" functions through all you project?
-PHPStan will help you finding these functions but changing the namespace of the functions one function at a time might be a tedious work.
+You have a large legacy codebase and want to use "Safe-PHP" functions throughout your project?
+PHPStan will help you find these functions but changing the namespace of the functions one function at a time might be a tedious task.

-Hopefully, Safe comes bundled with a "Rector" configuration file.
+Fortunately, Safe comes bundled with a "Rector" configuration file.
 [Rector](https://github.com/rectorphp/rector) is a command-line tool that performs instant refactoring of your application.

 First, you need to install Rector: